danthedeckie/Marlinespike/doc/OPTIONS.md

 - ### "_template_dir"
   where templates(usually .md) can be found.
 I recommend that you use one _template_dir for the whole site, and then reference templates

+- ### "_base_path"
+  a relative link to the root directory of the project. (so in a subdirectory, it will be '../' in the root directory it'll be blank, and so on.